12. Data frames#

 In the last example, the peculiar printing of the last column is due to which method’s being overloaded?

-return objects of the class tibble
+they tend to return objects of the class tibble

 (tbl_df